 The mainstream media is also culpable here, as NewsBusters has pointed out in an article titled “Onslaught: ABC Airs Eight Limbaugh Stories in Less Than Five Days.”

-Note: ABC News airs stories of interest.
-Counter, Newsbusters: “In a blatant display of partisanship, the liberal media, led by ABC, have aired 11 stories on the crash of a New York-bound jetliner that killed 23 people.
-HEY– just because you hate jumbo jets does not give you the right to poison our children’s minds, moonbats.”
-Okay, I get it.
+Editor’s Note: ABC News frequently airs stories of interest.
+With that caveat, here’s the essence of Newsbusters’ whine: “The liberal media, led by ABC, have aired 11 stories on the crash of a New York-bound jetliner that killed 23 people.
+C’mon!
+Really?
+I know you people hate jumbo jets and all, but that doesn’t give you the right to poison our children’s minds.”
+Yes okay, calm down, I can read between the lines.
 STOP.
 TALKING.
 ABOUT.
 RUSH.

 Yet, none have yet to point out the evil, uglier, if not dangerous, side of the very same campaign now being driven directly by Obama and his sycophants in progressive New Media, with the help of complicit mainstream outlets . . the left has pressed home what it sees as a sudden political opportunity provided by Rush’s provocative reaction–despite his apology.

-But just go blame someone else.
-Hell, that’s your job.
+But you Fanbos want to go and blame someone else.
+Of course you do, because that’s your job.

+That damned Barack Obama!
 Got it, John.
-Just let me ask you: What exactly has Obama “personally” done?
-Why, John answers, I can barely count all the things the President has done to hurt America.
-John says that Obama “personally” tore America apart when Bill Maher called Sarah Palin a “cunt.”
-And also when Bill Maher called Palin a “dumb twat.”
-And when Bill Maher “contributed $1 million to re-elect Obama.”
+But a quick question, if I may: What is this awful thing he has “personally” done?
+Well uhh, John says, I’ll tell you.
+He tore America to little pieces “personally” when Bill Maher called Sarah Palin a “cunt.”
+And he did it again when Bill Maher called Palin a “dumb twat.”
+And also when Bill Maher “contributed $1 million to re-elect Obama.”

-John also says Obama “personally” engineered the destruction of civility when Rep. Sheila Jackson Lee refused to condemn Bill Maher for calling Sarah Palin a “cunt” and a “dumb twat.”
-John also reminds you Obama “personally” decimated the present and future of this great nation when Rep. Jan Schakowsky refused to call for the return of Bill Maher’s donation.
+John also says Obama “personally” engineered the Ameripocalypse when Sheila Jackson Lee refused to condemn Bill Maher for calling Sarah Palin “cunt” and “dumb twat.”
+John also informs you Obama “personally” decimated our future when Jan Schakowsky refused to call for the return of Bill Maher’s sizable donation.

 Barack Obama has been a terrible president in many ways, but perhaps his most poisonous legacy is his cynical fomenting of partisan hate to advance his own political interests.

-Please, John, stop.
-Just stop typing before I start to cry.
+Oh please John, no more.
+Just stop typing before I begin to cry.

 After three years, we have learned that “hope” is not the word that we should associate with the Obama presidency . .